De Havilland Sea Vampire XA103 on Ben Klibreck

 We knew there was a memorial here with some wreckage collected at it's base but after taking some photos of that we had a sit down on a nearby rock and had a scan around with our binoculors to see if we could see any more wreckage in the vicinity or any form of impact gouge or scar to suggest where the Sea Vampire had hit the hill.

-While making our way across to an interesting looking crater we'd spotted through the binoculors we started finding bits of the Sea Vampire scattered in some gullies below the memorial, including a complete undercarriage leg and wheel.
+While making our way across to what looked like a crater which we'd spotted through the binoculors we started finding bits of the Sea Vampire scattered in some gullies below the memorial, including a complete undercarriage leg and wheel.

 U/C leg, the brake hub had corroded away to reveal the brake shoes.